 Both the servo and manual control use the start position as a reference point for zooming.
 If you are at maximum zoom then moving your finger down the screen will zoom out.
 If you are at minimum zoom then moving your finger up the screen with zoom in.

-The optical zoom takes advantage of the dual camera hardware in the iPhone 7 and iPhone 7 Plus.
+The optical zoom takes advantage of the dual camera hardware in dual lens devices.
 This hardware provides two separate camera modules that can be individually selected.
 One camera module provides a wide-angle lens and the other a telephoto lens (equivalent to 2x zoom).

 Unlike the digital zoom, which crops the image and is therefore limited to 1080p, the optical zoom uses distinct lenses which both provide the same 4K (UHD) output.
 This means you can get super sharp close-up videos at 4K (UHD) resolution with no loss of quality.